albertovpd/big-query-data-science/notes_bigquery-data_studio/bigquery-notes.md

         LEFT JOIN
         `bigquery-public-data.census_bureau_international.country_names_area` a
         ON
-        m.country_code = a.country_code
+        --m.country_code = a.country_code
+        --to make sure there's match between tables:

+        trim(lower(m.country_code)) = trim(lower(a.country_code))
         ORDER BY
         year,
         country

-You need to be careful because when joining tables you create duplicates
+    - You need to be careful because when joining tables you create duplicates
+    - Maybe you need to lower columns to get a match, or in ON, put everything there like lower(cosa de 1 tabla)=lower(cosa de 2 tabla)

 # WHERE (aditional conditions)